Essentials of Business Operations 2022-2023

 CFO/Treasurer, Sycamore Community Schools

-Beth Weber joined Sycamore Community Schools as Treasurer/CFO in January 1999 after eight years serving other Ohio school districts in the same capacity.
+Beth Weber is the Treasurer/CFO of the Sycamore Community Schools in Cincinnati.
+She is retiring in July with 34 years of service in public education, 32 of those years as Treasurer.
 Weber earned undergraduate degrees in finance and business economics, as well as a Masters in Business Administration, from Miami University in Oxford, Ohio.
-She is a long time member of OASBO, serving on its Education Finance/ODE Advisory and Editorial Advisory committees along with sharing her experience as a new Treasurer/CFO mentor.
+She is a long-time member of OASBO, serving on its Education Finance/ODE Advisory and Editorial Advisory committees along with sharing her experience as a new Treasurer/CFO mentor.

 Randy Snyder